Alphabetical Plant Listing

 Terra-cotta pots and jars are a famous feature of Mediterranean gardens.

 Used as focal points or for container gardening, they come in all possible shapes or sizes, from the simple pot to the large urn or classical garden vases.
 Select pots with a wide base to ensure they are not blown over.
-Favor clay pots that will remain cool by evaporation to plastic posts that will absorb the sun’s heat.
+Favor clay pots that will remain cool by evaporation to plastic posts that absorb the sun’s heat.

 Add a glazed saucer beneath your pot to hold water on which your plant will happily draw.

-In Mediterranean gardens, where gardeners have long coped with too little water for their plants and gardens or with drought periods, lawns have been considerably reduced or even eliminated and replaced with paving or gravel or a combination of both.
+In Mediterranean gardens, where gardeners have long coped with too little water for their plants and gardens or with drought periods, lawns have been considerably reduced or even eliminated and replaced with paving or gravel, or a combination of both.

 Water features are a must in Mediterranean gardens to cool the air in the heat of summer.
 The gleam of water also adds a delightful dimension to any garden.
 A trickle of shallow water and a mister on the hottest days are very attractive.